 It is acknowledged that the manufacturer may need to demonstrate validity of the certificate to third parties, for example to access the market in third countries or to submit tenders in procurement procedures.
 For that purpose, manufacturers should have access to different means of demonstrating that their device is covered by the extended transitional period and a valid certificate.

 The manufacturer should be able to provide a self-declaration confirming that the conditions for the extension are fulfilled, stating the end date of the transition period.
 Such self-declaration could be based on a harmonised template.
 Such self-declaration should clearly identify the devices covered by the extension and certificates concerned.
 Additional evidence could be provided by a ‘confirmation letter’ issued by the notified body stating the receipt of the manufacturer’s application for conformity assessment and the conclusion of a written agreement.
 Such confirmation should clearly identify the devices covered by the extension and certificates concerned.
 Such confirmation letter could be based on a harmonised template and be issued, in principle, without extra costs.
-The manufacturer could provide evidence for having lodged an application and concluded a written agreement also by other means, such as a copy of the relevant documents.
+The manufacturer could demonstrate that he has lodged an application for conformity assessment and concluded a written agreement with a notified body also by other means, such as a copy of the relevant documents.

 Competent authorities should be able to issue certificates of free sale for the duration of the extended certificate validity.